heitormegale/Chromaesthesia/README.md

 Specifically, some ideas we had but due to lack of time couldn't fully implement were:

- * Modifying the sound algorithm to produce sounds that more closely resemble instruments, by adding a attack time and a hold time.
+ * Modifying the sound algorithm to produce sounds that more closely resemble instruments, by adding a attack time and a sustain time.

  * Rather than using the Karplus-Strong Algorithm, utilize other periodic functions like square or saw shape function.